johnreitano/chainsaw/README.md

-# chainsaw: generates a new Cosmos-sdk chain and deploys it to a testnet
+# chainsaw: generate a new cosmos-sdk-based blockchain and deploy it to a testnet

 ## Install dependencies